sumzulfikar/Team-Profile-Generator/README.md

 - Below is a![screenshot of webpage](https://github.com/sumzulfikar/Team-Profile-Generator/assets/150956638/e19f01df-9184-43c7-9da5-b44d2e703447)

   ### Test
+  To Test
-  To Test Install Jest  by running npm install --save-dev jest Once installed go to the folder __tests__
+  - Install Jest  by running npm install --save-dev jest
+  - Once installed go to the folder __tests__
-  In the file enployee run npm run test
+  - In the file enployee run npm run test
-  The test suite results will show up -all tests should pass.
+  - The test suite results will show up
+  - All tests should pass.